Islam and other religions: Later Islamic conquests

 From historical evidence, it appears Tokharistan was the only area of Iran heavily colonized by Arabs, where Buddhism flourished when they arrived and the only area incorporated into the Arab empire where Sanskrit studies were pursued up to the conquest.
-The grandson of Barmak was the vizier of the empire and took personal interest in Sanskrit works and Indian religions.
-When the Barmakids were removed from power and their influence disappeared, no further translations of Sanskrit works into Arabic is known until that of Al-Biruni.
+The grandson of Barmak was the vizier of the empire and took a personal interest in Sanskrit works and Indian religions.
+When the Barmakids were removed from power and their influence disappeared, no further translations of Sanskrit works into Arabic are known until that of Al-Biruni.

-With the Ghaznavids and later the Mughals, Islam also expanded further into northern India.
-Will Durant, in The Story of Civilization, described this as "probably the bloodiest story in history."
-This approach was not uniform, and different rulers adopted different strategies.
-The Ghurid dynasty converted to Sunni Islam from Buddhism after the conquest of Ghor by the Ghaznavid ruler Mahmud of Ghazni in 1011.
-The Mughal emperor Akbar, for example, was relatively tolerant towards Hindus, while his great-grandson Aurangzeb was heavily intolerant.
-Hindus were ultimately given the tolerated religious minority status of dhimmi.

-The Buddhists of India were not as fortunate; although Buddhism had been in decline prior to the Muslim invasions, the destruction of monastic universities in the invasions such as Nalanda and Vikramashila were a calamity from which it never recovered.
-According to one Buddhist scholar, the monasteries were destroyed because they were large, fortified edifices considered threats by Muslim Turk invaders.

-The Almohad rulers of Muslim Spain were initially intolerant, and engaged in forced conversions; Maimonides, for example, was forced to masquerade as a Muslim and eventually flee Spain after the initial Almohad conquest.

 Comparative religion and anthropology of religion

 After the Arab conquest of the Buddhist center of Balkh, a Quranic commentator was denounced for anthropomorphism, a standard attack on those sympathetic to Buddhism.
-Hiwi al-Balkhi had attacked the authority of Quran and revealed religions, reciting the claims of Zoroastrianism, Christianity and Judaism.
+Hiwi al-Balkhi had attacked the authority of the Quran and revealed religions, reciting the claims of Zoroastrianism, Christianity and Judaism.

 In the early 11th century, the Islamic scholar Abū Rayhān Bīrūnī wrote detailed comparative studies on the anthropology of religions across the Middle East, Mediterranean and especially the Indian subcontinent.
 Biruni's anthropology of religion was only possible for a scholar deeply immersed in the lore of other nations.
-He carried out extensive, personal investigations of the peoples, customs, and religions of the Indian subcontinent, and was a pioneer in comparative religion and the anthropology of religion.

 According to Arthur Jeffery, "It is rare until modern times to find so fair and unprejudiced a statement of the views of other religions, so earnest an attempt to study them in the best sources, and such care to find a method which for this branch of study would be both rigorous and just."
-Biruni compared Islam with pre-Islamic religions, and was willing to accept certain elements of pre-Islamic wisdom which would conform with his understanding of the Islamic spirit.
+Biruni compared Islam with pre-Islamic religions, and was willing to accept certain elements of pre-Islamic wisdom that conformed with his understanding of the Islamic spirit.